Illustration by Florian Bayer ‘African Governance Architecture’ (World Illustration Awards, 2016)

 How would Hofstede’s categories fare in such a new model?

 Hofstede’s 6D model (Hofstede, 2001) measures the parameters of cultural power distance, individualism, masculinity, uncertainty avoidance, long-term orientation and indulgence.
 Individualism can be assessed by the presence of personal norms (versus social norms) and individual metacognition as a typical trait of individualist cultures.
-Power distance correlates with ideology and, arguably, a combined measure would be more insightful since we could draw inferences between official ideological agendas and actual socio-economic and political hierarchies, inclusive of cultural practice (introjected regulation).
+Power distance correlates with ideology and, arguably, a combined measure would be more insightful since we could draw inferences between official ideological agendas, actual sociopolitical-economic hierarchies and cultural practice (introjected regulation).
 Such triangulated measure would describe more adequately what people think, how they behave (cultural practice) and how they feel about social interaction within their culture.
 Long-term orientation is related to planning and can be subsumed under metacognitive regulation, which applies equally for uncertainty avoidance.
 This leaves only the cultural clusters of masculinity-femininity and indulgence to further discussion.
 Below an example comparing British and Thai culture according to Hofstede (Figure 2).

 Figure 2: Comparing British and Thai culture.
 Source: Geert Hofstede Centre (2016), available at https://geert-hofstede.com